zalando/postgres-operator/docs/reference/cluster_manifest.md

    class](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/#priorityclass)
    that should be assigned to the cluster pods.
 When not specified, the value is taken from the `pod_priority_class_name` operator parameter, if not set then the default priority class is taken.
+The priority class itself must be defined in advance.

 ## Postgres parameters